xondikoi03/FORTRAN-Programs-MSc-Lab/README.md

 # FORTRAN Programs - Computational Laboratory

-This repository contains all FORTRAN programs that are taught in the Computational and Numerical Methods Course (PHY 506 MJP) in MSc-I Physics at Savitribai Phule Pune University.
+This repository contains all FORTRAN programs that are taught in the *Computational and Numerical Methods (PHY 506 MJP)* course in MSc-I Physics at Savitribai Phule Pune University.
 The programs will be updated on a weekly basis.

 ## How to compile and run the program: